 Bensie Cheney serves as the finance coordinator at CCCA.
 Bensie has lived in Colorado since January 2017.
 She and her husband of 15 years and their two children (ages 8 and 11) love the outdoors and the beauty of the Colorado mountains.
 Bensie has a bachelor's degree from the University of California and has more than 11 years of office management, finance and accounting experience working in a variety of accounting and real estate offices.

-Angie Forman serves as data control & supporting services coordinator at CCCA.
-Angie plays an important role in supporting team members' need for reliable, accurate reports and data.
-She loves details, finds joy in unearthing solutions and helping others.
-She has a Bachelor of Science in psychology and a certificate in Biblical Studies from Colorado Christian University.
-In her spare time, she loves mountain biking with her husband.
-She also enjoys hiking and camping with her family.
+Angie Forman serves as the data and registration coordinator at CCCA.
+She plays an important role in supporting team members' need for reliable, accurate reports and data.
+She loves details and finds joy in unearthing solutions and helping others.
+She has a Bachelor of Science in psychology and a certificate in Biblical studies from Colorado Christian University.
+Angie is a mountain biker!
+She enjoys the many adventures her bike has taken her on along with her husband.
+She has two adult daughters and one granddaughter whom she travels to visit often.

 Leah Gooderl serves as the marketing/communications specialist for CCCA.
 Attending and serving at camp spurred Leah’s passion for this unique ministry and led her to pursue an internship with CCCA.
 She earned a bachelor's degree in journalism and mass communications with a focus in nonprofit leadership from Kansas State University.
 She’s a dedicated Wildcat fan and especially revels in K-State football.
 She enjoys being outside as much as possible, spending time with friends, reading, horseback riding and being involved in church activities.